theemadnes/kubernetes-engine-samples/quickstarts/whereami/README.md

 ```

 This backend will listen for gRPC requests from the frontend service deployed in the following step.

+> Note: use the [headless service example](k8s-grpc-headless-backend-overlay-example) for more efficient gRPC load balancing if you're not using something like a service mesh

 #### Step 2 - Deploy the whereami-grpc frontend